Direnv

 as an input.
 This will ensure that the latest patch version of Python 3.10 is

 available in the environment.
-Additionally, we include the pkgs.poetry
+Additionally, we include the pkgs.poetry package

-is available.
+which is responsible for ensuring poetry is available.
 The bit on line 14

-overrides the Python being used by the pkgs.poetry
+overrides the Python being used by the pkgs.poetry package to be the same as

 the one the rest of the environment depends on.
 This ensures that we don't

-against a different version of Python which can
+accidently install poetry against a different version of Python which can

 cause some strange configuration errors.

-With the above flake, we can now create our .envrc
+With the above flake, we can now create our .envrc file:

-magic comes from the nix-direnv
+The use flake magic comes from the nix-direnv integration and basically

-.
+instructs direnv to load our flake.nix.
 In addition to this, we also

-context.
+automatically activate our poetry context.
 The result is that when we cd

 into this directory we'll be dropped into an isolated shell with our poetry